Are you a current CEHHS student or thinking about changing your major? Please see below.

 If you are a:

 - Current UT student pursuing Teacher Education, you may have more than one advisor depending on your licensing area.
-If you are interested in a licensing area that requires selection of a major in the College of Arts and Sciences (Elementary Ed, Secondary Ed, etc.) and a minor in our college, you will first need to meet with an A&S advisor.
-Any Teacher Education students who has met with our office previously should be able to schedule an appointment as described above under “current CEHHS undergraduate students.”
+If you are interested in a licensing area that requires the selection of a major in the College of Arts and Sciences (English Ed, some Secondary Ed programs, etc.) and a minor in our college, you will first need to meet with an A&S advisor.
+Any Teacher Education student who has met with our office previously should be able to schedule an appointment as described above under “current CEHHS undergraduate students.”
 If you run into issues, please email your teacher licensure specialist directly or contact our main office at 865-974-8194.

 - Current UT student who has not met with our office before, but hopes to pursue a Teacher Education program, please follow the “Change of major students” procedures listed below.

-- Prospective high school student interested in Teacher Education, please follow the “Prospective Students” step listed below.
+- Prospective high school students interested in Teacher Education, please follow the “Prospective Students” step listed below.

-- Transfer student interested in Teacher Education, please follow the “Transfer Students” step listed below.
+- For transfer students interested in Teacher Education, please follow the “Transfer Students” step listed below.

-- Student who has already earned a bachelor’s degree and hopes to pursue a post-baccalaureate program, job-embedded program, or additional endorsements, please read the information on the page correlating to your interest area by choosing the hyperlink in this paragraph about initiating review for your intended program.
+- Students who already earned a bachelor’s degree and hope to pursue a post-baccalaureate program, job-embedded program, or additional endorsements, please read the information on the page correlating to your interest area by choosing the hyperlink in this paragraph about initiating a review for your intended program.

-You should receive additional communication about scheduling an appointment within one week.
-For questions regarding the information requested please contact Meagan Spillers at 865-974-8194.
+Please note: you must sign in with your UTK Net ID and password in order to access forms.
+You should receive additional communication about scheduling an appointment within seven (7) business days.
+For questions regarding the information requested please contact firstname.lastname@example.org or 865-974-8194.

 - Review your curriculum in the undergraduate catalog.